sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-27_saved-from-the-marana-prayoga-by-the-yakshini.md

 +++
-title = "Saved from the mAraNa prayoga by thexa0yakShiNi"
+title = "Saved from the mAraNa prayoga by the yakShiNi"

 +++
 We have seen the hits of a few mAraNa prayoga-s in the past but never